 Reusable Platform Components and Variant Product Line Configurations

 The Automated Meter Reader products are configured from reusable components.
-These component subsystems are developed and delivered by the Meter Reader, Meter Interface and AMR Sever platform teams.
+These component subsystems are developed and delivered by the Meter Reader, Meter Interface, and AMR Server platform teams.
 The platform teams deliver the component subsystems with feature variability for the product line.
 For example, the Meter Interface team delivers wired and wireless variants of the component for the Manual and Mobile products.
-The Meter Reader team delivers variant components for Manual, Mobile and Grid products.
+The Meter Reader team delivers variant components for Manual, Mobile, and Grid products.

 Components and Configurations